 Historically, to minimize our use of cash, we have used a variety of equity and equity-linked instruments as compensation to employees, consultants, directors and other service providers.
 The use of these instruments has resulted in charges to the results of operations, which has been significant in the past.

 Other Income (Expense)

-Total other income (expense) is primarily comprised of investment income on cash and marketable securities, offset by interest expense on notes and loans payables.
-In May 2017, we repaid all outstanding debt to Oxford Finance LLC, resulting in significantly lower interest expense subsequent to the repayment date.
+Total other income (expense) is primarily comprised of investment income on cash and marketable securities.